 Steve W. J. Kozlowski

-Steve W. J. Kozlowski, PhD, is a World Class Scholar and Professor at the University of South Florida (previously he was at Michigan State University).
-He is a recognized authority in the areas of multilevel organizational systems theory; team leadership and team effectiveness; and learning, development, and adaptation.
+Steve W. J. Kozlowski, Ph.D. is a World Class Scholar and Distinguished University Professor at the University of South Florida (he was previously at Michigan State University).
+He is a recognized expert in the areas of dynamic multilevel organizational systems theory and computational process theorizing; team leadership and team effectiveness; and learning, development, and adaptation.
 The goal of his programmatic research is to generate actionable theory, research-based principles, and deployable tools to develop adaptive individuals, teams, and organizations.
 His research has generated over $11M in funded work and is, or has been, supported by the Agency for Health Research and Quality (AHRQ), the Air Force Office of Scientific Research (AFOSR), the Army Research Institute for the Behavioral and Social Sciences (ARI), the National Aeronautics and Space Administration (NASA), the National Science Foundation (NSF), and the Office of Naval Research (ONR), among others.
-He has produced over 500 articles, books, chapters, reports, and presentations; his work has been cited over 39,000 times (Google Scholar).
-Dr. Kozlowski is a recipient of the SIOP Distinguished Scientific Contributions Award and the Interdisciplinary Network for Group Research (INGRoup) McGrath Award for Lifetime Achievement in the Study of Groups.
-He is the Editor for the Oxford Series on Organizational Psychology and Behavior and Editor for the new SIOP/Oxford Organizational Science, Translation, and Application Series.
+He has produced over 500 articles, books, chapters, reports, and presentations; his work has been cited over 47,000 times (Google Scholar); and his impact is ranked among the top 2% of all scientists in the world (Ioannidis, Boyack, & Baas, 2020).
+Dr. Kozlowski is a recipient of the Society for Industrial and Organizational Psychology (SIOP) Distinguished Scientific Contributions Award and the Interdisciplinary Network for Group Research (INGRoup) McGrath Award for Lifetime Achievement in the Study of Groups.
+He is the Editor for the Oxford Series on Organizational Psychology and Behavior and Editor for the SIOP/Oxford Organizational Science, Translation, and Application Series.
 He is the former Editor-in-Chief and a former Associate Editor for the Journal of Applied Psychology.
 He is an Editorial Board Member for the Journal of Management and The Leadership Quarterly, and has served on the Editorial Boards of the Academy of Management Journal, Academy of Management Review, Current Directions in Psychological Science, Human Factors, the Journal of Applied Psychology, and Organizational Behavior and Human Decision Processes.
-He is a Fellow of the American Psychological Association (APA), the Association for Psychological Science, the International Association for Applied Psychology, and the Society for Industrial and Organizational Psychology (SIOP).
-He was the first Chair of the APA Open Science and Methodology Committee (2019-2020), serves as the SIOP Research and Science Officer (2017-2023), is a member of the APA Publications and Communications Board (2021-2026), and is a former member of the APA Advocacy Coordinating Committee (2019-2021).
-He is a Past-President of SIOP (2015-2016).
-Dr. Kozlowski received his BA in psychology from the University of Rhode Island, and his MS and PhD degrees in organizational psychology from The Pennsylvania State University.
+He is a Fellow of the Academy of Management Association, American Psychological Association (APA), the Association for Psychological Science (APS), the International Association for Applied Psychology (IAAP), and SIOP.
+He is a member of the APA Publications and Communications Board (P&C, 2021-2026; Chair 2025-2026) and the P&C Journals Advisory Committee (Chair, 2024-2025).
+He is a Past-President of SIOP (2015-2016), a former SIOP Research and Science Officer (2017-2023), and a former member of the APA Advocacy Coordinating Committee (2019-2021).
+He was the first Chair of the APA Open Science and Methodology Committee (2019-2020).
+Dr. Kozlowski received his B.A. in psychology from the University of Rhode Island, and his M.S. and Ph.D. degrees in organizational psychology from The Pennsylvania State University.

 Georgia T. Chao